olleharstedt/olleharstedt.github.io/_posts/2023-04-11-strategies-to-make-functions-pure-php.markdown

     )->stopIfFalse();
 }
 ```

+Top read is unconditional btw, so can be moved out.

 There's a semantic problem here, since stopping if the file exists is different (should be different) than a failure to write (original code has same issue though).